Neuroscience Engineering Collaboration Building

 A New, $37-million Home for Neuroscience and Engineering Collaboration

 The catalyst for this exceptional work is the new 90,000-square-foot facility centrally situated within the biomedical and engineering research hub on the Wright State campus.
 The Neuroscience Engineering Collaboration Building is home to translational research and collaboration with highly integrated laboratories, core resources and interactive student spaces.
 A full 55,000 square feet of the four-story building (including a basement) is assigned to research.

 The four-story, L-shaped structure features two wings — one for neuroscience and one for engineering — that flank a central, multi-story atrium.
 Open teaming areas give researchers space to interact and share knowledge.
 Movable, height-adjustable workbenches allow for easy reconfiguration of the labs as research projects develop and change.
 Electricity, gas, suction and data are all delivered from the ceilings through quick-connect plugs, which also eases reconfiguration.

 “Active chilled beams” in the ceilings supply heat and cooling without the conventional air handlers that pump massive amounts of air through a building.
 The newer technology uses a thermostat to control a mix of hot and chilled water in the pipes.
 When air flows over the pipes, it creates a natural convection current.

-The structure is honeycombed with laboratories, features a special bullpen for graduate and undergraduate student researchers and includes offices, conference rooms and a 105-seat auditorium for research symposiums.
-The NEC Building will foster research in treating brain, spinal cord and nerve disorders by putting researchers and clinicians under the same roof and creating an environment that enables them to collaborate.
+The structure is honeycombed with laboratories, features a special bullpen for graduate and undergraduate student researchers and includes offices, conference rooms and a 105-seat auditorium for research symposia.
+The NEC Building can foster research in treating brain, spinal cord and nerve disorders by putting researchers and clinicians under the same roof and creating an environment that enables them to collaborate.